microsoft/ARI/Automation/README.md

 <br/>

-### Now, back to the Automation Account, switch to the new Runtime Environment Experience:
+### Now, back in the Automation Account, switch to the new Runtime Environment Experience:

 <br/>